 In the early evening, you may consider having the first dinner in Laos at the incredible Blue Lagoon Restaurant, one of the best fine dining restaurants in town, offering traditional Laos cuisine in a lush contemporary setting.
 It is also worth exploring on your own the Luang Prabang’s bustling night market, which is open daily from dusk until about 10:00 PM.
 Taste local street food, drink the famous Laos Beer and buy souvenirs for your family and friends.

-After breakfast, we continue with an interactive tour of Luang Prabang, ancient city in the north of the Laos and a delightful mix of exquisite temples and French colonial.
+Continue with an interactive tour of Luang Prabang, a delightful mix of exquisite temples and French colonial.
 Discover what makes this UNESCO city so unique.
 First, we will take a visit to the former Royal Palace (now the National Museum) which was built in 1904 during the French colonial era for King Sisavang Vong and his family.
-The Museum hosts a range of interesting artifacts from the Royal period in Luang Prabang.
+The museum hosts a range of interesting artifacts from the Royal period in Luang Prabang.

 After breakfast, spend some free time at leisure.
-You can see the glinting stupa at the summit of Mount Phousi, the hill that stands over 300 feet tall at the city center or stroll along the ancient streets or indulging in the sweet, buttery pastries.
+You can see the glinting stupas at the summit of Mount Phousi, the hill that stands over 300 feet tall at the city center or stroll along the ancient streets or indulging in the sweet, buttery pastries.

 After a refreshing night’s sleep, begin your journey this morning encompassing some of the highlights and hidden gems of Hanoi.
 The city showcases superb French architecture from its colonial days, with large tree-lined boulevards and low-built mansions and houses.

-Depart the hotel for a visit the Temple of Literature, founded by fatherless King Ly Thai Tong in 1076 and was Vietnam’s first university.
+Depart the hotel for a visit to the Temple of Literature, founded by fatherless King Ly Thai Tong in 1076 and was Vietnam’s first university.
 Built in 1076.
 The compound was established to educate Vietnam's royalty, mandarins and members of the elite.
 The university functioned for an incredible 700 years.
 Its gardens and well-preserved architecture offer fascinating glimpses into Vietnam’s past.

 Close by is the monumental Ho Chi Minh Mausoleum which houses the embalmed body of the communist leader in a glass coffin then the wooden stilt house where the president Ho Chi Minh resided in his later years.
 Ho Chi Minh himself, a spartan-living and scholarly man, chose not to live in the Presidential Palace; he preferred instead a simple teak stilt-house specially built for him in the grounds.

-Following an early breakfast, leave Hanoi for a 4-hour (approximately) drive to Halong Bay, Vietnam’s most popular UNESCO World Heritage site!
+Following an early breakfast, leave Hanoi for a 4-hour (approximately) drive to HALONG BAY, Vietnam’s most popular UNESCO World Heritage Site!
 Upon arrival around noontime to Halong City’s pier, proceed with check in formalities and board a Halong Bay cruise for a five-hour journey on the emerald green waters of beautiful Halong Bay, dotted with more than 2,000 towering karst islands topped with dense jungle foliage.

 Lunch (with fresh seafood) will be served on board while cruising into the bay.
 In the afternoon, enjoy sightseeing, on-board activities or just spend some time relaxing on board.
 Towards the end of the day the boat sets anchor for the night among the karst formations.
 Dinner is served on board.